 Georgetown Elementary School

-- Georgetown Elementary School's student population of 588 students has declined by 5% over five school years.
+- Georgetown Elementary School's student population of 596 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-4|